tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 [delving into the details][blog-bazel-nix] it is perhaps best to think of Nix as a package manager and Bazel as a build system.
-The advantage of Nix is that while it ostensibly builds everything from source, in practice it usually just downloads artifacts from a binary cache.
+The advantage of Nix is that while it ostensibly builds everything from source, in practice it usually just downloads artifacts from the Nix binary cache.

 The [project][space-game] I migrated is an unfinished game with around fifteen thousand lines of C++ code.
 It was originally built using some very convoluted